-HUD has given the nation's Public Housing Authorities (PHAs) a powerful tool through the Rental Assistance Demonstration (RAD) program to address barriers to affordable housing.
-RAD was launched in 2012 and offers PHAs a financial opportunity to reduce the \$26 billion nationwide backlog of deferred maintenance that has accumulated because of diminishing federal funds.
-RAD lifts certain funding constraints and allows PHAs to partner with other entities to raise capital expand, preserve, and improve PHA properties.
+HUD has given the nation's Public Housing Authorities (PHAs) a powerful tool by providing a financial opportunity to reduce the nationwide backlog of deferred maintenance that has accumulated because of diminishing federal funds.
+RAD lifts certain funding constraints and allows PHAs to partner with other entities to raise capital, expand, preserve, and improve PHA properties.

 Combined, all eight of NLRHA public housing sites have an assessed need of \$90 million of upgrades and maintenance.
 That figure is based on a 2016-2017 assessment of the properties.
-Along with modernization and cosmetic upgrades, crucial repairs needed across all sites include:
+Along with modernization and cosmetic upgrades, crucial repairs are needed across all eight of the NLRHA residential sites.
+With a projected start date in late 2018, the PHA envisions the project to be a combination of new construction and substantial rehabilitation with features and upgrades that focus on new systems, green/energy-efficiency, wellness, and accessibility.